farre/midas/README.md

     "stopOnEntry": true,
     "trace": "Off",
     "gdbPath": "gdb",
-    "mode": "rr",
+    "rrPath": "rr",
-    "serverAddress": "localhost:50505",
+    "serverAddress": "localhost:50505"
-    "replay": {
-        "rrPath": "rr"
 }
-}
 ```

-Required fields are the same as a normal debug session, along with:
-- The `replay` JSON object setting which takes an rrPath property, that behaves just like the gdbPath setting.

 rrServerAddress defines the host and port that rr will be told to listen on, which we connect to with GDB.
 If this field is not set
 Midas will use `127.0.0.1:RandomFreePort`.

-One thing to remember is that when debugging a replayable session, all stop mode can not be set to be true.
-So you can elide this option, as it will be set to true, regardless.
+rrPath behaves just like the gdbPath field and defaults to trying to find `rr` in `$PATH`.

 However, you shouldn't have to fill out a placeholder for yourself, VSCode should be able to provide auto-completion like it normally does (default trigger usually is `ctrl` + `space`), shown below.